 Organic Health Response

-Results: As of May 2011 the EK Center has enrolled over 900 members, each receiving VCT services along with free access to the fully equipped computer and internet lab and library.
+As of May 2011 the EK Center has enrolled over 4000 members, each receiving VCT services along with free access to the fully equipped computer and internet lab and library.
+We have established a network of over 100 microclinics across the island and run the regions only 24/7 emergency boat.
+In 2016 we will officially launch the Ekialo Kiona Community Radio, a for youth by youth station serving the rural shores of lake victoria.

-Geographic areas served: Mfangano Island and surrounding shores of Lake Victoria
+Mfangano Island, Kenya and surrounding shores of Lake Victoria

-Programs: Ekialo Kiona Center Cyber-VCT Pilot Micro-Clinic Island Network for People Living with HIV/AIDS Ekialo Kiona Radio Station EK Sustainable Design Guild Agriculture and Nutrition EK Sisterhood Exchange Program Aquaponics Project
+Ekialo Kiona Center Cyber-VCT Pilot Micro-Clinic Island Network for People Living with HIV/AIDS Ekialo Kiona Radio Station Health Navigation and Emergency Response

 Filter Reviews by Role